GE

 Two cases.
 Both narrow.

 First, very late retirees.
 Someone retiring at 75 with a 10-15 year horizon and high anxiety about market drawdowns has a legitimate case for a gilt ladder.
-The horizon is too short for dividend growth to overtake fixed coupons; the psychological cost of a 30% equity drop in their late seventies is real.
-For this retiree, lock in the 4.70% and stop worrying.
+The horizon is too short for dividend growth to overtake fixed coupons.
+For this retiree, lock in the 4.82% and stop worrying.

 Second, retirees with a guaranteed-income gap.
-If you have a defined-benefit pension covering 60% of your needs and only need a 5-10 year bridge to state pension age, a gilt ladder for that bridge makes sense.
-You are not solving a retirement income problem — you are solving a 5-year cash-flow problem.
-Different tool, same instrument.
+If a defined-benefit pension covers 60% of your needs and you need a 5-10 year bridge to state pension age, a gilt ladder for that bridge makes sense.
+You are solving a 5-year cash-flow problem, not a retirement income problem.
+The bridge case also applies to anyone retiring at 55-57 who needs deterministic income until their SIPP unlocks under the rising minimum pension access age rules.

-For the early retiree with a 30+ year horizon and a £500k+ pot — the most common FIRE-UK profile, and the one where drawdown is now the dominant retirement income choice — the Guardian's recommendation locks them into a slow-motion pay cut.
+For the early retiree with a 30+ year horizon and a £500k+ pot — the most common FIRE-UK profile — the Guardian's recommendation locks them into a slow-motion pay cut.
 The maths is clear.
 Equity income wins.

 Important — this is not financial advice

 This article is for informational purposes only and does not constitute financial advice.
 Equity income carries the risk of capital loss; dividends are not guaranteed and can be cut or suspended.
 Past performance — including the dividend growth rates cited here — is not a reliable indicator of future returns.
-The MSCI and FTSE dividend-growth figures referenced are 20-30 year averages and any individual decade may underperform.
 Tax treatment depends on individual circumstances and may change.
 You should seek independent financial advice from an FCA-authorised adviser before making any retirement income decision.

 Conclusion

 The Guardian's pitch is comforting.
-It is also, on a 30-year horizon, a mathematical loss. £23,500 a year that never grows is £11,750 of real income by the time you turn 77.
+It is also, on a 30-year horizon, a mathematical loss. £24,100 a year that never grows is roughly £12,050 of real income by age 77 — and that assumes the BoE hits its 2% inflation target, which over the last five years it has missed by an average of 200 basis points.

 The equity-income drawdown takes more thought, more discipline, and a cash buffer to ride out drawdowns.
-In return it pays a growing income for as long as global capital markets exist — which on the historical record is the safest bet in finance.
-Read the partner article here for the gilt-ladder argument — and then ask yourself whether you would rather lock in a fixed pay cut or take a risk you can manage with a buffer.
+In return it pays a growing income for as long as global capital markets exist — which on the historical record (1900-2026, including world wars, depressions, hyperinflations and pandemics) is the safest bet in finance.

 Frequently Asked Questions